Sinkhorn Divergences for Unbalanced Optimal Transport: Background on Csiszár-divergences, Softmin and anisotropic proximity operators

 \subsection{Anisotropic proximity operator}

-One of the key remarks of this paper is detailed in Proposition~\ref{prop-optimality-prox}: in the unbalanced setting, we can define generalized Sinkhorn iterations by interleaving the ``standard'' updates of the dual potentials with the pointwise application of an \emph{anisotropic proximity operator}.
-This object is studied in~\cite{combettes2013moreau, teboulle1992entropic} and generalizes the usual \emph{proximal} operator from Hilbert spaces to Banach spaces.
+The maps $(\Ss_\al,\Ss_\be)$ suffice to define the \emph{balanced} Sinkhorn algorithm.
+The unbalanced version also involves the \emph{anisotropic proximity operator}, introduced in~\cite{combettes2013moreau,teboulle1992entropic}.
+It generalizes the usual \emph{proximal} operator from Hilbert spaces to Banach spaces.
+We start with its definition.

-\begin{definition}[aprox operator] Let $h : \R \rightarrow \R$ be a convex function and $\epsilon > 0$.
+\begin{definition}[Aprox operator] Let $h : \R \rightarrow \R$ be a convex function and $\epsilon > 0$.
 The anisotropic proximity operator is defined as